bandhanEA/she-builds-with-ai-wtm-2024/README.md

 - This data is then fed into the Gemini model along with some Prompts to generate a travel guide for the user

 ### Challenges we ran into?
 - As a millenial woman who graduated high school a couple of plenty years ago, Im only used to in-person hackathons.
-NomadNari faced difficulties with securely a team that was not going to give up, we had 3 instances of where we thought had a team but time after time everyone back out due to their own personal reasons or time constraints and NomadNari understands, because life happens to all of us.
+I personally faced difficulties with securely a team at first by going ghosted and then when I finally got into a team 3 times time after time with folx of complete opposite timezones on different topics but unfortunately everyone happened to back out due to their own personal reasons or time constraints which I understand, because life happens to all of us.
+- Regardless on November 6th, when the last team didnt work out, I decided to roll up my sleeves and found the right oppurtunity to do this project for my loved ones.

 ### Accomplishments we're proud of?
 - We were able to get back up and keep on trying to achieve our mission of providing a trip guide even after facing several challenges.